 Hamilton Audubon Sanctuary

-Encompassing 86 acres, the Hamilton Audubon Sanctuary is situated in West Bath on a peninsula extending between the New Meadows River and Back Cove.
+Encompassing 86 acres in West Bath, Hamilton Audubon Sanctuary lies on a peninsula in the New Meadows River.

-The sanctuary is traversed by a 2.75 mile trail network that winds through the coastal forest of pine, spruce, and fir.
+A 2.75-mile trail system winds through the coastal forest of pine, spruce, and fir.
 Trail spurs lead to a former ice pond that has reverted to freshwater marsh and vistas overlooking the cove’s channels, salt marsh, mud flats, and open water.
+Hamilton Audubon Sanctuary was established in 1987 at the bequest of Millicent Hamilton, an avid birder and naturalist who lived on the property for 40 years.
 With its coastal marsh, mudflats, and freshwater wetlands, the sanctuary provides habitat for birds like American Oystercatcher, Bald Eagle, American Bittern, Great Blue Heron, and migratory birds such as warblers, sparrows, and flycatchers.
 Mammals like deer, fox, raccoon, and mink depend on the sanctuary’s habitat, too.

 Red Trail: Starting across the road from the sanctuary parking lot, the Red Trail loops around an open meadow, offering great views of Back Cove’s marshes and mud flats.